AugustusXI/Visit-Denver/README.md

 # Visit-Denver
  Project One Group 8
  Title: Visit Denver
 Description: Application to aid in navigation around denver as well as finding good places to eat near you.
+We used the mapbox APi in order to provide directions to and from known 					locations.
+The Api also provides some search functionality and the ability to get coordinates and addresses of inputed locations.
+We used the Yelp Api to then take that 					information and feed back details of their business such as phone number and reviews.
+We also created the ability to create an itinerary and have the saved selections persist 				for multiple sessions.

 Notes: If yelp functionality is not running then this link must be visited and a demo server set up by clicking the button. https://cors-anywhere.herokuapp.com/corsdemo